Kotlin/KEEP/notes/value-classes.md

 **Values classes are immutable classes that disavow the concept of identity for their instances.**
 Two instances of a value class with the same contents (fields) are indistinguishable for all purposes.

-This allows compiler and runtime to freely choose their actual representation.
+This allows the compiler and runtime to freely choose their actual representation.
 If their instances are small enough, they can be directly stored inside other objects and passed between functions by embedding their value.
 If they occupy a lot of memory then it is more efficient to pass around a reference to a memory location that contains their value (aka a box).
 Moreover, when a value class is boxed, a compiler is free to copy it at any time and create a box with a new identity as needed.

 ### Inline classes are user-defined value classes

 Inline classes
 (see the corresponding [Inline Classes KEEP](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md)) were experimentally implemented in Kotlin since 1.2.30 and are, in fact, **user-defined value classes**.
-Their primary feature is that they explicitly disavow identity and reference equality operator (`===`) for them is not available (produces a compilation error).
+Their primary feature is that they explicitly disavow the identity and reference equality operator (`===`).
+For them,this is not available (produces a compilation error).
 This allows a compiler to optimize representation of Kotlin inline classes, storing their underlying value instead of a box in many cases.

 > The umbrella issue for Kotlin inline value classes is [KT-23338](https://youtrack.jetbrains.com/issue/KT-23338).